 - Review your current controls and processes to ensure that they’re adequate, and build a plan to address any gaps.

 - Consider how you can leverage Adpoint compliance capabilities as part of your own regulatory compliance framework.
 Conduct a review of Adpoint third-party audit materials to see how they may help with this exercise.

 - Stay abreast of updated regulatory guidance as it becomes available and consider consulting a legal expert to obtain guidance applicable to you.

 In order for customer to comply with GDPR they must enter into a contract with all processors that act on their data.
 In support of this requirement Lineup has published a new Adpoint Data Processing Terms that acts as an addendum to the Master Service Agreement and replace any previously applicable terms relating to their subject.
-This document can be downloaded from the Lineup Compliance Portal along with supporting documentation.

 All customers that engage Lineup as a processor should download this agreement and return it once executed to email@example.com.